orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Default Value: `undefined`.

 If `true` this flag will pass the `ctx` argument from the tRPC `resolve` function, to your specified custom mutator as the last parameter.

+##### routerNamePrefix

+Type: `String`.

+Valid values: any `string`, `undefined`.

+Default Value: `undefined`.

+When a value is passed, the tRPC router variable containing all of the routes will be exported with this name, suffixed with `'Router'`.

+For example, when `routerNamePrefix` is `"pet"`, your exported tRPC router would be `petRouter`.

+When no value is passed, the filename of your input is used as the routerNamePrefix.